chukwukapromise/object-detection-model/README.md

-#image classification model
+# Image classification model

-#The purpose of this project is to train an image classification model for human, object, face, and gesture detection and recognition using Computer Vision, Machine Learning, and Deep Learning.

-#The project will work with data sets for different use cases.
+# The purpose of this project is to train an image classification model for human, object, face, and gesture detection and recognition using Computer Vision, Machine Learning, and Deep Learning.
+We used different data sets for multiple use cases.